 Hitman’s Body’s Guard’s Wife’s does a thorough job of pissing away its big-name cast.
 Few leading actors pull off the combo of good-looking and funny with the underrated skill of Reynolds, but even he looks like a deer in headlights with this tsunami of horseshit.
 Jackson seems to be stuck in neutral, flinging out f-bombs and coasting through flat line-readings like he can’t wait to get back to the golf course.
 Why in the name of itty-bitty titty sprinkles does he take roles like this?
 Is there a mountain of debt we don’t know about?
 I ask this question out of deep concern: What is in his wallet?

 One of my favorite things is to make a fresh drink and listen to the ice cubes crackling in the glass.
 It’s such a perfect little moment, I almost hate to ruin it by drinking anything.
 Almost.
 What—I can’t end this review without talking about the movie a little more?
 Fine.
-Have to your way, Your Majesty.
+Have it your way, Your Majesty.
 Bodyguard’s is an absolute ordeal to endure, even at 100 minutes.
 Plenty of movies have done this kind of thing better, I just can’t think of them right now.
 The combination of booze and bad movies makes Toddy a dull boy.
 Ask me again when you’re older.

 100 min.
 R. For Repugnant.